aureooms-ulb-2010-2015/2014-2015-infof504-presentation/README.md

 A simple way of solving the above problem is to solve *n* linear programs.
-For each *h* we consider the set of linear constraints defined by the half-spaces in *H \ h* and solve a linear program in *d* variables with these constraints and with an objective function orthogonal to the direction of half-space *h*.
+For each *h* we consider the set of linear constraints defined by the half-spaces in *H \ h* and solve a linear program in *d* variables with these constraints and with an objective function whose gradient is the inverse of the direction of half-space *h*.
 If the objective value of the optimal solution of this linear program is different from the objective value of the optimal solution of the same linear program with the addition of a new linear constraint defined by half-space